biruk2080/ChatBot/README.md

 ## Features
 - Conversational chat with memory (in-memory session history)
 - Immigration law Q/A in Amharic
-- Gradio UI for local testing
+- Gradio UI for testing
-- Loads API keys from a `.env` file
+- Run locally and public server via HuggingFace
+## Future plan
+- Add voice chat using Speach to Text (STT)
+- add RAG piple line for the extrnal knowledge
 ## Prerequisites
 - Python 3.8+
 - Langchain
 - A virtual environment (recommended)
+- HuggingFace space to host the chatbot in public server
 - Install dependencies (example): pip install -r requirements.txt
   (If you don't have a requirements file, install: langchain-google-genai langchain-core gradio python-dotenv)